5 tips for keeping mold out of your washer

 Doing laundry may seem simple.
 Add clothes, detergent and push "Start" on your washing machine.
+Then, voilà -- clean clothes.
 But you may not know that your clothes could be spinning in bacteria.
-And if you only use the cold-water setting, your front- or top-loading washer is even more likely to grow mold.
+And if you only use the cold-water setting, your washer is even more likely to grow mold.
+Or if you leave your machine lid closed, or don't dry it you may also have hidden bacteria growing.

-Your laundry room and clothes may both start to have a sulfur smell and you may wonder where the rotten egg smell is coming from.
-It may be time to give your washing machine a deep cleaning or mold growing inside your high-efficiency washing machine.
+You may start to worry about mold and mildew if your laundry room and clothes may both start to have a sulfur smell.
+You may wonder where the rotten egg smell is coming from.
+It may be time to give your washing machine a deep cleaning or eliminate the mildew inside your high-efficiency washing machine.

 On the bright side, you don't have to live with that smell.
+There's a way to get rid of it and keep it from happening again.
 I'll walk you through a few steps to prevent your washing machine from being a home for bacteria and how to kill mold that may already be there.
-We've recently updated this story.
+We've updated this story.

 After you're finished using your washing machine for the day, make sure you wipe down any part of the washer that is damp.
 This includes the lid, drum, door, rubber gaskets and detergent dispenser (if your machine has that feature).
 Keep an old towel on hand just for this purpose.